amirweiss15/academic-kickstart/content/home/publications.md

 •	**Weiss, A.**, Lancho, A., Bu, Y. and Wornell, G. W., “A Bilateral Bound on the Mean-Square Error for Estimation in Model Mismatch”, accepted for publication in _Proc. of IEEE Int.
 Symposium on Information Theory (ISIT)_, Apr.
 2023. [arXiv](https://arxiv.org/pdf/2305.08207.pdf)

-•	**Weiss, A.**, Singer, A. C. and Wornell, G. W., “Towards Robust Data-Driven Underwater Acoustic Localization: A Deep CNN Solution with Performance Guarantees for Model Mismatch”, accepted for publication in _Proc. of IEEE Int.
+•	**Weiss, A.**, Singer, A. C. and Wornell, G. W., “[Towards Robust Data-Driven Underwater Acoustic Localization: A Deep CNN Solution with Performance Guarantees for Model Mismatch](https://ieeexplore.ieee.org/abstract/document/10094981)”, accepted for publication in _Proc. of IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, Feb.
 2023.

-•	Lee, G.C.F., **Weiss, A.**, Lancho, A., Polyanskiy, Y. and Wornell, G. W., “On Neural Architectures for Deep Learning-based Source Separation of Co-Channel OFDM Signals”, accepted for publication in _Proc. of IEEE Int.
+•	Lee, G.C.F., **Weiss, A.**, Lancho, A., Polyanskiy, Y. and Wornell, G. W., “[On Neural Architectures for Deep Learning-based Source Separation of Co-Channel OFDM Signals](https://ieeexplore.ieee.org/document/10096702)”, accepted for publication in _Proc. of IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, Feb.
-2023.
+2023. [arXiv](https://arxiv.org/pdf/2303.06438.pdf)

-•	Arikan, T., **Weiss, A.**, Vishnu, H., Deane, G. B., Singer, A. C. and Wornell, G. W., “Learning Environmental Structure Using Acoustic Probes with a Deep Neural Network”, accepted for publication in _Proc. of IEEE Int.
+•	Arikan, T., **Weiss, A.**, Vishnu, H., Deane, G. B., Singer, A. C. and Wornell, G. W., “[Learning Environmental Structure Using Acoustic Probes with a Deep Neural Network](https://ieeexplore.ieee.org/document/10094978)”, accepted for publication in _Proc. of IEEE Int.
 Conference on Acoustics, Speech, and Signal Processing (ICASSP)_, Feb.
 2023.

 •	Medin, S., **Weiss, A.**, Durand, F., Freeman, W. and Wornell, G. W., “[Can Shadows Reveal Biometric Information?](https://openaccess.thecvf.com/content/WACV2023/papers/Medin_Can_Shadows_Reveal_Biometric_Information_WACV_2023_paper.pdf)”, in _Proc. of IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)_, pp. 869--879, Jan.
 2023. [arXiv](https://arxiv.org/pdf/2209.10077.pdf)